adopted-ember-addons/ember-data-factory-guy/README.md

     import {Scenario} from 'ember-data-factory-guy';
     import Users from './users';

+    // Just for fun, set the log level ( to 1 ) and see all the request info in console Scenario.settings({
+      logLevel: 1, // 1 is the max for now, default is 0
+    });

     export default class extends Scenario {
       run() {
          this.include([Users]);   // include other scenarios